Summer Graduate Teaching Scholars (SGTS) Program

 - likelihood the course will reach the projected enrollment (include previous student enrollment and any other considerations, such as increases in a major that requires the course)

-- Statement from the Faculty Mentor – The Faculty mentor should address his/her role in guiding the teaching scholar throughout the duration of the course.
+- Statement from the Faculty Mentor – The Faculty mentor should address his/her role in guiding the teaching scholar throughout the duration of the course, including a schedule of contacts, as a mentor.
 Mentors must be Academic Senate members and in residence in San Diego during the course.

 - Nominee's Teaching Assistant or Teaching Evaluations – Summarized student evaluations are required (up to 3-4 pages) from every department and/or program for which the student has been a TA.